MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OneNote.FirstRun.FirstRunForOrgId

 The critical signal used to ensure new enterprise users (AAD/OrgID) can successfully launch and run OneNote for the first time.
 How used Telemetry used to ensure critical regression detection for OneNote app and service health.
-If users can’t launch the app for the first time, this would trigger a high severity incident.
+If users can't launch the app for the first time, this would trigger a high severity incident.

 - **Attempt** - The number of times that the first run experience needs to retry.